-For respiratory problems related to allergies, such as hay fever or for persistent coughs use this tea.
+Use this tea for respiratory problems related to allergies, such as hay fever or persistent coughs.

-Soak a cloth in horseradish tea and apply the cloth to a wound.
+Soak a cloth in horseradish tea and apply the fabric to a wound.
 Discontinue if the skin gets irritated.

 You can also use a tea as a foot bath or hand bath to relieve chilblains

-For bladder infections, mix 3-4 tablespoons of the fresh grated root with apple cider vinegar and honey to taste.
+Mix 3-4 tablespoons of the freshly grated root with apple cider vinegar and honey to taste for bladder infections.
 Take the whole amount throughout the day.